 The dirt road loop from and back to Dullstroom is rather difficult, with rocks and thick sand all the way to the bottom of the valley.
 There is a very sharp hairpin turn with lots of sand.

 9. What did the trip cost in fuel, meals and accommodation?

 Fuel was R450 and the breakfast was R50.

 10. Did you use any special gear, e.g. fuel bags, that made your journey possible, easier or more enjoyable?

 Always have our little med packs, water packs and tyre repair kits at hand.

 11. Did anything funny happen that you’d like to share?

 Yes.
-Our friend, still new to biking but an awesome person, worked night shift and was hungry just before we left.
-He left work, got some Samoesa’s for later and chuck them in his top box.
-So, at one of our stops he wanted to eat his snack and all that was left was powder and mince.
-Lol.
+Our friend, still new to biking but an awesome person, worked night shift and felt hungry just before we left.
+He left work, bought some samoesas for later and chucked them into his top-box.
+At one of our stops he wanted to eat his snack, but all that was left was powder and mince!

 12. Do you have any other comments or advice about the route?